-Status: For the steppings affected, see the 9HSummary Tables of Changes.
+Status: For the steppings affected, see the Summary Tables of Changes.

 AF14.
-MOV To/From Debug Registers Causes Debug Exception Problem: When in V86 mode, if a MOV instruction is executed to/from a debug register, a general-protection exception (#GP) should be generated.
+MOV To/From Debug Registers Causes Debug Exception

+Problem: When in V86 mode, if a MOV instruction is executed to/from a debug register, a general-protection exception (#GP) should be generated.
 However, in the case when the general detect enable flag (GD) bit is set, the observed behavior is that a debug exception (#DB) is generated instead.

-Implication: With debug-register protection enabled (i.e., the GD bit set), when attempting to execute a MOV on debug registers in V86 mode, a debug exception will be generated instead of the expected generalprotection fault.
+Implication: With debug-register protection enabled (i.e., the GD bit set), when attempting to execute a MOV on debug registers in V86 mode, a debug exception will be generated instead of the expected general-protection fault.

 Workaround: In general, operating systems do not set the GD bit when they are in V86 mode.
+The exception handler.

-The GD bit is generally set and used by debuggers.
+GD bit is generally set and used by debuggers.
 The debug exception handler should check that the exception did not occur in V86 mode before continuing.
-If the exception did occur in V86 mode, the exception may be directed to the general-protection exception handler.
+If the exception did occur in V86 mode, the exception may be directed to the general-protection

-Status: For the steppings affected, see the 9HSummary Tables of Changes.
+Status: For the steppings affected, see the Summary Tables of Changes.

 AF15.
-INIT Does Not Clear Global Entries in the TLB Problem: INIT may not flush a TLB entry when:
+INIT Does Not Clear Global Entries in the TLB

+Problem: Problem: INIT may not flush a TLB entry when:

 1. The processor is in protected mode with paging enabled and the page global enable flag is set (PGE bit of CR4 register) 2.
-G bit for the page table entry is set 3.
-TLB entry is present in TLB when INIT occurs.
+G bit for the page table entry is set a TLB entry erroneously left in TLB after INIT.